 Empty out neglected spaces

 Closets, hidden cabinets, the top shelf you can’t even reach, they all must be emptied.
-I suggest removing everything from them the first time you think to do it.
+Remove everything from them the first time you think to do it.
 It could be the last time the thought crosses your overwhelmed mind.

 Return items to their initial locations

 At the very least, as you say your final goodbye to your apartment take a lap to make sure EVERYTHING is out.
 You could get charged for even useful items you leave behind.
 So get it all out to avoid unnecessary fees.
-Look around your yard or outdoor space too.
+Look around your yard or outdoor space, and patio or balcony areas, too.